π Next Meeting: TBD

 Co-sponsors: Kelly Hines Ajay Pittman

-π Details π View Bill on Legislature WebsiteLast Action: None
+π Details π View Bill on Legislature WebsiteLast Action: Remove as author Senator Reinhardt; authored by Senator Paxton

 Date: 2025-04-15